haoharryfeng/testpage4/index.md

 ### Now Hiring!

-One to two postdoc fellow positions are immediately available at Feng's lab in statistical bioinformatics.
+One to two postdoc research scholar position(s) are immediately available at Feng's lab in statistical bioinformatics.
+Check the [Now Hiring!](https://hfenglab.org/hire.html) tab for details.
-Interested applicants should submit a cover letter and a CV to Dr. Feng's email (hxf155@case.edu).

 ### Bio